Bruno Claußen

-Bruno Wilhelm Heinrich Claußen (15 February 1884 – missing since May 1945) was a German lawyer and civil servant who was the Prussian State Secretary for Economics and Labour in the first year of the Third Reich.
-After leaving public service, he became a successful business executive.
+Bruno Wilhelm Heinrich Claußen (15 February 1884 – missing since May 1945) was a German lawyer and civil servant who was the state secretary in the Prussian Ministry of Economics and Labor during the first year of Nazi Germany.
+After leaving public service, he became a successful business executive, serving as a member and as chairman of the supervisory boards of several large banking, commercial and industrial firms.
 He went missing during the final days of the Second World War.

 Early life

 Claußen was born in Itzehoe and attended the Gymnasium in Meldorf and in Ratzeburg.
 He obtained his Abitur in 1902 and studied law and economics at the University of Grenoble, the Eberhard Karls University of Tübingen, the Humboldt University of Berlin and the University of Kiel.
 He was a member of the Corps Franconia while at Tübingen.
 In 1906, he received his doctorate in law.
 He entered the Prussian judicial service as a legal clerk in Schleswig-Holstein, and served as a government Assessor at the courthouse in Kempen between 1911 and 1914.
 He entered the Imperial German Army and fought in the First World War in a light infantry battalion from 1914 to 1916 when he was discharged due to severe war wounds with the rank of Oberleutnant of reserves.
 From 1916 to April 1919, he was a representative of the War Food Office in Budapest.
 This was followed by a similar posting in the occupied Rhineland.
-On 11 March 1920, he was made a Ministerialrat (Ministerial Councillor) in the Reich Commissariat for the Occupied Rhineland Area.
+On 11 March 1920, he was made a Ministerialrat (ministerial councilor) in the Reich Commissariat for the Occupied Rhineland Area.
 In 1926, he transferred to the Reich Ministry of Economics.

-Political career
+Career in the Nazi government

-On 22 February 1933, less than a month after the Nazi seizure of power, Claußen was appointed Secretary of State in the Prussian Ministry of Economics and Labour under Minister Alfred Hugenberg, the leader of the German National People's Party.
+On 22 February 1933, less than a month after the Nazi seizure of power, Claußen was appointed secretary of state in the Prussian Ministry of Economics and Labour under minister Alfred Hugenberg, the leader of the German National People's Party, which had joined in a coalition government with the Nazis.
 On 31 July 1933, Claußen was named a member of the recently reconstituted Prussian State Council by Prussian Minister president Hermann Göring.
 At the same time, he was appointed Prussian deputy plenipotentiary to the Reichsrat, serving there until its abolition on 14 February 1934.
 During the Nazi consolidation of power, Claußen's patron Hugenberg was dismissed at the end of June 1933.
-On 8 May 1934, Claußen was placed into temporary retirement and his duties as State Secretary were assumed by Hans Ernst Posse.
+On 8 May 1934, Claußen was placed into temporary retirement status and his duties as state secretary were assumed by Hans Ernst Posse.